jonathanstark/FastActive/README.md

     }
     ```

-* The `:hover` and `:active` pseudo class selectors are extremely unpredictable in touch browsers.
-To limit your `:hover` and `:active` style rules to desktop browsers, prepend the selectors with the `.no-touch` class selector, like so:
+* The `:hover` and `:active` pseudo class selectors are unpredictable in touch browsers.
+To limit your `:hover` and `:active` style rules to desktop browsers, include [modernizr.js](http://modernizr.com/) in your page and prepend your CSS selectors with the `.no-touch` class selector, like so:

     ```
     .no-touch a:hover {